CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 ### Reference Equality

 But as I hinted above, there are certainly cases where structural equality does not make sense.
-One example is with languages which support mutation of variables, which is most of them.[^mutation] When you can change the value of a variable, it probably does not make sense to say that variable is equal to some other variable, _in general._ Sure, you can say they're (structurally) equal _as of a moment in time,_ such as in last line of a unit test, but you can't generally imply that they're the same.
+One example is with languages which support mutation of variables, which is most of them.[^Mutation] When you can change the value of a variable, it probably does not make sense to say that variable is equal to some other variable, _in general._ Sure, you can say they're (structurally) equal _as of a moment in time,_ such as in last line of a unit test, but you can't generally imply that they're the same.
 This is a kind of subtle point, so let's look